 How do you and your ideal reader buy books?

 I’d also look at why you buy books and how you buy them.
 Beyond the why and how, what about how you consume (read) them.
+How do they call to you?

 Does my ideal reader do this?